0ffz/particles/docs/force-types.md

 # Force types

-All custom forces extend the `Force` class, and are configured in a similar way.
+All custom forces extend the `Force` class, and are configured similarly.
 All forces are functions run in a GPU compute shader, they differ primarily in which parameters they have access to (ex. pairwise functions get the distance between a particle pair.)

 Like the rest of the GPU code in this program, these are written with [KSL](https://github.com/kool-engine/kool?tab=readme-ov-file#kool-shader-language), with examples available in the demo module.